ABOUT KATIE BERGLOF (Long Bio)

 With a huge amount of respect for Dr. Thomas Tritle while growing up, Katie was thrilled to study with him at UNI.
 In the Summer of 2006 Dr. Tritle nominated Katie for a teaching assistantship position under Michael Thornton (professor at CU-Boulder/principal horn Colorado Symphony) at the Rocky Ridge Music Festival.
 Unfortunately, Katie could not afford the cost to attend, but was honored to be offered the position.

-During Katie's time at UNI she received valuable feedback and guidance while seeking out private instruction, masterclasses, and workshops with the following professionals/guest artists; Dale Clevenger, Thomas Jostlein, Bill Caballero, Elizabeth Freimuth, Michael Thompson, Jeff Agrell, David Thompson, John Ericson, John Cerminaro, Kaz Machala, and The Four Hornsmen.
+During Katie's time at UNI she received valuable feedback and guidance while seeking out private instruction, masterclasses, and workshops with Dale Clevenger, Thomas Jostlein, Bill Caballero, Elizabeth Freimuth, Michael Thompson, Jeff Agrell, David Thompson, John Ericson, John Cerminaro, Kaz Machala, and The Four Hornsmen.

-In late 2009 the severely noticeable symptoms of Focal Embouchure Dystonia started to appear, and by early 2010 it had progressed to a point that Katie could no longer play.
+However, in late 2009 the severely noticeable symptoms of Focal Embouchure Dystonia started to appear, and by early 2010 it had progressed to a point that she could no longer play.
 The last piece she performed was Mozart's 4th horn concerto, and the last piece she played principal horn on was Brahms Symphony No. 2.
+Both were difficult performances to get through.
+She was under immense stress, having to step down from ensembles, drop lessons, and refigure out her entire future in the blink of an eye.
+She had no time to process everything that was happening.
+Although she kept up a strong facade throughout it all, her closest professors saw through it.

-Fortunately while living in her home state of North Dakota from 2011-2013, Katie started volunteering at Erik Ramstad Middle School (which was relocated to a hockey arena during a massive flood) and taught private instrumental instruction.
+However, while living in her home state of North Dakota from 2011-2013, Katie started volunteering at Erik Ramstad Middle School (which was relocated to a hockey arena during a massive flood) and taught private instrumental instruction.
 She also taught private lessons to students at Bishop Ryan High School.
 She loved working with the students so much and was surprised to find she wanted to pursue teaching.
+During this time she also started her blog Living with Embouchure Dystonia.

 COLLEGE/GRADUATE STUDIES & TEACHING CAREER